conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 We will need the application to build for the Raspberry Pi with the cross-build toolchain and also link the **zlib/1.2.11** library built for the same platform.
-On the other side, we need the **cmake/3.22.6** binary to run in Ubuntu Linux.
+On the other side, we need the **cmake/3.22.6** binary to run on Ubuntu Linux.
 Conan manages this internally in the dependency graph differentiating between what we call the "build context" and the "host context":